MrGallo/pbd-python/exercises/037-gender-game.md

 # Gender Game

 Make a program which displays an appropriate name for a person, using a combination of nested `if`s and compound conditions.
 Ask the user for a gender, first name, last name and age.

-If the person is female and 20 or over, ask if she is married.
+If the person is female and `20` or over, ask if she is married.
 If so, display "Mrs." in front of her name.
 If not, display "Ms." in front of her name.
-If the female is under 20, display her first and last name.
+If the female is under `20`, display her first and last name.

-If the person is male and 20 or over, display "Mr." in front of his name.
+If the person is male and `20` or over, display "Mr." in front of his name.
 Otherwise, display his first and last name.

-Note that asking a person if they are married should *only* be done if they are female and 20 or older, which means you will have a single `if` and
-`else` nested inside one of your
+Note that asking a person if they are married should *only* be done if they are female and `20` or older, which means you will have a single `if` and `else` nested inside one of your `if` statements.
-`if` statements.

-Also, did you know that with an `if` statement
-(or `else`), the curly braces are
-**optional** when there is only one statement inside?
+Name the file: `037_gender_game.py`

 ```